England | Scotland | Wales | Northern Ireland | Ireland

 Please remember that several patients can be seen in the practice in the time that it takes to make one home visit.
 There are also better facilities for examining and treating patients at the Health Centre.

 Telephone Access with a Receptionist is as follows:

 Brunswick Health Centre:

 Please note that the telephone lines are open during the lunch hour 1pm-2pm, please try and refrain from ringing at these times, due to skeleton staff on duty during the lunch hour only and it will take longer for your call to be answered.

 Please note: If a Doctor is needed when the branch surgery is closed, your call will automatically be diverted to Brunswick Health Centre.

 If you are unable to come to the surgery for a routine appointment and you would like to have a telephone triage with the doctor, please ring your surgery

-If you would like to email the surgery to book a non urgent appointments or any non urgent prescriptions or a call back, please use the email below:
+If you would like to email the surgery to book a non urgent appointments or a call back, please use the email below:

 Enquiries.W98024@wales.nhs.uk Any emails sent to this address will only be read in surgery hours from 8am to 18.30pm Monday to Friday Only.

 Due to COVID 19 Pandemic, all patients requesting a doctors appointment will be telephone triaged first, due to social distancing.
 If doctor decides that you need to be examined, the doctor will give you a time to come to the surgery.